LCSW, 10 years of experience

 My ideal client is someone who considers themselves to be an older adult.
 They may be struggling to find meaning and purpose in this life stage, grieving multiple kinds of losses, finding navigating relationships with adult children challenging, not sleeping well, or trying to cope with physical pain and other health issues.
 They are open to learning, motivated to grow, and desirous of healing, so they can more fully live the life that matters to them.

 My relationship with Jesus Christ is central to my identity, worldview, and motivation; therefore, it naturally impacts my counseling style.
 Central to my faith, is a firm belief in freedom of choice and the dignity and worth of individuals, so it is also important to me to be curious about and respectful of others' faith and religious beliefs.
 As a mental health professional, it is not my role to proselytize.
-If a client shares my Christian faith and is open to it, we will likely utilize biblical truths and prayer to enhance our work together.
+If a client shares my Christian faith and is open to it, we may utilize biblical truths and prayer to enhance our work together.

 I like to use CBT to help clients gain a deeper understanding of their thinking patterns, emotional triggers, and avoidance behaviors, how these three interact, and how making changes in these areas can lead to more whole and satisfying living.